 Following Strict Cybersecurity Standards

-Ashley Madison is now aligned with the NIST cybersecurity standards. the NIST implements a cybersecurity framework in response to a US presidential executive order which called for a standardized security framework for critical infrastructure in the United States.
+Ashley Madison is now aligned with the NIST cybersecurity standards.
+The NIST implements a cybersecurity framework in response to a US presidential executive order that called for a standardized security framework for critical infrastructure in the United States.
 In 2017, Ashley Madison also achieved the "Privacy by Design Certification" from Ryerson University.

 Ashley Madison's Chief Strategy Officer, Mr. Paul Keable guarantees that there won't be another hack that will compromise the dating site's member data.
-Aside from having a top-tier security, they also have a dedicated privacy team working day and night to protect their members' information.
+Aside from having top-tier security, they also have a dedicated privacy team working day and night to protect their members' information.
 Learn more about the 2015 hack here.